GiovanniSalmeri/yellow-video/README.md

 + [Wistia](https://wistia.net/)
 + [YouTube](https://www.youtube.com)

-You should know that the third-party providers collect personal data and uses cookies.
+You should know that third-party providers collect personal data and use cookies.

 ## Examples